sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 - The "Shows" page displays the upcoming events list with dates and locations.
 - Clicking on an event opens, in a new browser tab, the [''Bandsintown''](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) page of the selected event offering to the user various possibilities (buying tickets, find hotels and vacation rental near the location, setting up an event notification, etc..).
-- A button at the bottom of the event list gives the user the chance to ask the band to play in their current city via ['Bandsintown'](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) webpage opening in a new browser tab.
+- A button at the bottom of the upcoming event list gives the user the chance to ask the band to play in their current city via ['Bandsintown'](https://www.bandsintown.com/a/1550321-the-vintage-caravan?came_from=257) webpage opening in a new browser tab.
 - The archive link is currently disable.

 ##### Store page <a name="Storepage"></a>